wimpysworld/desktopify/README.md

 # desktopify

-Aumgent Ubuntu Server into a desktop on Raspberry Pi
+Augment Ubuntu Server into a desktop on Raspberry Pi

 ## TODO